evolonman108/RequirementDapp/requirement-4-project.md

 #### Requirement: Build an application has GUI and use blockchain to do the following task
 1. the hospital has the responsibility to do the medical examination and treatment, and store them to blockchain so that the insurer can access these information to verify later.
 Let say 'receipt'.
-2. the patient (insured person) claim the money by giving the receipt id.
-3. based on the receipt id, the insurer verifies it, and then approve or reject.
+2. the patient (insured person) claim the money by giving the receipt id. based on the receipt id, the insurer verifies it, and then approve or reject.
+3. If receipt is rejected then inform the reason to the patient.
 4. if approve then transfer the money to the patient and inform approve.
-5. if reject, inform the reason to the patient.
-6. the patient recieves claim result automatically.
+5. the patient receives claim result automatically(e.g. a popup message, give hint).

-## Supply chain:
+## Supply chain: need transfer money
 #### Descrition:
 - In order to provide customers have more information about product history, such as:
     - when is it created?